• Menu

 How the habit takes hold

-Many dogs continue to be rewarded for leash pulling throughout their lives.
+Many dogs continue to be rewarded for pulling throughout their lives.

-The dog is rewarded either by being let off the leash after pulling, or by being repeatedly allowed to move in the direction that they are pulling towards.
+The dog is rewarded either by being let off the leash after dragging their owner to the park, or by being repeatedly allowed to move in the direction that they are pulling towards.

 If your dog drags you to the dog park each day, he is justified in believing that pulling is the only way to get to the dog park.